mayocream/hath-go/README.md

 (Unofficial) Go port of H@H p2p server.

-## Compare to official JAVA program
+## Compare to official Java program

 **Advantages**:
 - Easy to run (No JIT environment and external steps)